The scripture for today, June 30, is 1st Kings 6:30as found in the Old Testament of the Bible:

 So today, if you are facing a problem, face it together with God.
 Face it with courage.
 Face it with the belief that it is for a reason and that reason may be so you can be an example of godly strength to others.
 Give it a try.
 You can do it!

 The scripture for today, June 26 is 1st Chronicles 6:26ff as found in the Old Testament of the Bible.

 “Elkanah his son, Zophai his son, Nahath his son, Eliab his son, Jeroham his son, Elkanah his son and SAMUEL his son.
 The sons of Samuel: JOEL the firstborn and Abijah the second son.”

 This is a little long, but I think you will enjoy it.

 The prophet Samuel came from a musical family who descended from Levi’s son Kohath.
 Samuel’s son listed in this scripture was Joel.
 Verse 33 called the son of Joel and grandson of Samuel “Heman the musician”.
 Just what did Heman the musician do?

-So what David appointed was a choir and orchestra.
-When David first appointed them, Heman had 120 relatives in his clan, and his assistants had 220 and 130 in their clans (I Chron.
+So what David appointed were a choir and orchestra.
+When David first appointed them, Heman had 120 relatives in his clan, and his assistants had 220 and 130 in their clans (I Chronicles.
 15:5-7; 19-22; 27-28) so they had a total of 470 musicians.
 Wow!
-And these musicians had a full time job!
+And these musicians had a full-time job!